How to Get Your House Appraised in 7 Steps

 Check with your lender

-In the case of a refinance or mortgage loan, the lender will hire an appraisal through appraisal management companies (AMC).
+In the case of a refinance or mortgage loan, the lender will hire an appraisal through an appraisal management company (AMC).
 These companies provide third-party, outsourced appraisal contractors who are not affiliated with the lender or borrower.
 Although the lender arranges for the appraisal through the AMC, it is usually the responsibility of the person refinancing or borrowing money to pay for the appraisal fees.

 Search online